nglendening/nglendening.github.io/_pages/cv.md

 Talks
 ======
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires.
-Joly 2023 [Scheduled]
+July 2023 [Scheduled]